-Everything Old is New Again, written by Peter Allen and Carole Bayer Sager in 1974.
-The title comes from that even older popular saying that continues to prove itself time and time again.
-History does seem to repeat itself.
+There's a saying that everything old is new again.
+History does often seem to repeat itself.
 But it may seem to be an odd thing for progressive Christianity to embrace, given its efforts to rescue Christianity from the engrained dogma of the past.
 We don't really want everything old to be new again.

-Strangely, however, if you go back far enough, especially before Christian doctrines and practices became thoroughly institutionalized and worse, imperialized, you will find a wealth of theology and spirituality that progressives can indeed embrace.
-That's been the experience of many (including several here at College Hill who are part of our Celtic Spirituality Small Group) when looking at the particular ancient Celtic influences on Christianity.
+Strangely, however, if you go back far enough, especially before Christian doctrines and practices became thoroughly institutionalized and imperialized, you will find a wealth of theology and spirituality that progressives can indeed embrace.
+That's been the experience of many (including several here at College Hill who are part of our Celtic Circle small group) when looking at the particular ancient Celtic influences on Christianity.
 It must be stated, however, that most historians now believe there was no unified and identifiable entity entirely separate from the mainstream of Western Roman Catholicism.
 In other words, there was not a Celtic Church opposed to the Roman Catholic Church.
 Rather, simply being so far away from the power center of Rome and the direct influence of the popes, the isolated Christianity in the British Isles (especially in Ireland - once known as the edge of the known world) took on forms that incorporated some of the customs, practices, and even beliefs of the local inhabitants, who were led by spiritual leaders called Druids.